AmadeusITGroup/HttpSessionReplacer/README.md

 * `com.amadeus.session.deleted` measures the total number of deleted sessions as well as rate of sessions measures rate of sessions deleted in the last 1, 5 and 15 minutes.
 * `com.amadeus.session.missing` measures the total number of session which were not found in repository and also measures rate of such occurrences in last 1, 5 and 15 minutes.
 * `com.amadeus.session.retrieved` measures the total number of session retrievals as well as the rate of sessions retrieval from store in last 1, 5 and 15 minutes.
-* `com.amadeus.session.timers.commit` measures the histogram (distribution) of the  elapsed time during commit as well as the total number of commits and rate of commits over the last 1, 5 and 15 minutes.
+* `com.amadeus.session.timer.commit` measures the histogram (distribution) of the  elapsed time during commit as well as the total number of commits and rate of commits over the last 1, 5 and 15 minutes.
-* `com.amadeus.session.timers.fetch` measures the histogram (distribution) of elapsed time during fetches of session data from the repository as well as the total number of fetch requests and rate of fetch requests over the last 1, 5 and 15 minutes.
+* `com.amadeus.session.timer.fetch` measures the histogram (distribution) of elapsed time during fetches of session data from the repository as well as the total number of fetch requests and rate of fetch requests over the last 1, 5 and 15 minutes.
 * `com.amadeus.session.serialized.bytes` measures the amount of data that was serialized to be sent.
 * `com.amadeus.session.serialized.distribution` measures the statistical information about data that was serialized in last 5 minutes.
 * `com.amadeus.session.deserialized.bytes` measures the amount of data that was deserialized when received.
 * `com.amadeus.session.deserialized.distribution` measures the statistical information about data that was deserialized in last 5 minutes.
+* `com.amadeus.session.invalidation.errors.expiry` measures the total number of invalidation errors.
+* `com.amadeus.session.invalidation.errors` measures the total number of invalidation on expiry errors.

 Total number of active sessions is the total number of created sessions on all nodes minus total number of deleted sessions on all nodes.